Modular binary octahedral symmetry for flavor structure of Standard Model: Introduction

 Although modular symmetry is increasingly used in particle physics theory, its potential for unraveling the flavor puzzle remains particularly intriguing.
 Therefore, one of the primary objectives is to explore different finite modular symmetries and identify realistic models for lepton/quark masses with the fewest free parameters.
 At present, it has been found that the minimal lepton model can describe all the lepton masses and mixing angles in terms of only six real free parameters~\cite{Ding:2022nzn}.
 In this paper, we explore a novel finite modular group, the binary octahedral group denoted as $2O$, which is a double cover group of $\Gamma_4\cong S_4$ but distinct from $\Gamma'_4\cong S'_4$\footnote{The group $2O$ is the Schur cover of $S_4$ of ``$-$'' type, and $S'_4$ is a double cover of $S_4$ in a broader sense of $S_4\cong S'_4/\mathbb{Z}^{R}_2$.}.
 We then provide all necessary modular form multiplets for model building.
-We systematically construct all possible models for lepton masses and quark masses based on this group, successfully identifying a similar lepton masses model with six real input parameters.
-Our minimal quark masses model explains nearly ten flavor observables with only eight real parameters.
-In addition, we present a realistic unified model of leptons and quarks with only 14 input parameters, explaining the masses and mixing parameters of both quark and lepton sectors with a common modulus $\tau$.
+We systematically construct all possible models for lepton masses and quark masses based on this group, successfully identifying a similar lepton mass model with six real input parameters.
+Our minimal quark model can nicely explain ten flavor observables with nine real parameters.
+In addition, certain quark model with eight parameters can accommodate the quark data except that $m_{s}/m_{b}$ and $\theta_{13}^{q}$ deviate a bit from their measured values.
+Furthermore, we present a realistic unified model of leptons and quarks with only 14 input parameters, explaining the masses and mixing parameters of both quark and lepton sectors with a common modulus $\tau$.
 Finally, we also explore the mass hierarchy patterns that arise naturally in the vicinity of modular fixed points for this group.